NYU-DataServices/2025-10-08-nyu/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to members of the NYU Community who have access to Dibner Library.
 </p>
-{% endcomment %}

 <hr/>